Babe Ruth League: 13–15

 Also known as Senior Babe Ruth Baseball, Babe Ruth Baseball was created for ballplayers ages 13–15 who wished to continue their baseball playing experience beyond the age of 12.
 This is where players get their baseball cleats muddy for the first time on standard 90' diamonds under Official Baseball Rules used by Major League Baseball.
 In this division, teams are eligible to enter tournament competition and move along the tournament trail, culminating in a World Series.
 Three World Series are held in this division: one for 13 year-old players, one for 13 and 14 year-old players, and the 13–15 World Series.
 In 2019, the 13–15 World Series was held in Bismarck, ND and was attended by several former participants from the 1969 winning team, including Scott MacGregor.

 13 Year-Old Prep

 Players often express a fear of competing with 14 and 15 year-old players who have already experienced one or two years playing on a standard 90' diamond.
 Babe Ruth League introduced this prep league, comprising teams with only 13-year-old players, to foster more participation in the game for this age group.
 This league offers the 13-year-old player the assurance to play without age intimidation and the chance to participate in the 13-Year-Old World Series.

 16–18

 The highest and most accomplished level in Babe Ruth Baseball.
 A favorite among high school players and coaches, this division prepares players for collegiate recruiting and the professional draft.
-This division allows players a chance to compete through a tournament trail to reach the 16–18 Year-Old World Series.
+This division allows players a chance to compete through a tournament trail to reach the 16–18 Year-Old World Series, which in 2023 is being held in Cape Girardeau, MO.